-1.8Bin
+1.8 Bin

-"Bin" means a Container provided by Franchisee for commercial, industrial, construction, and multi-residential uses.
+"Bin" means a Container provided by Franchisee for optional Residential, Commercial, industrial, construction, multi-residential, and "Basic Level of Service" uses.
 Bins are generally 2 to 6 cubic yards in size with hinged lids and wheels that are picked up by Collection trucks with a front-loading apparatus.